Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Following a detailed investigation, we have identified that the threat actor first tries to exfiltrate information from Windows database servers by stealing the backup information and only then propagating the ransomware across other infected machines.
 We also identified links to a data source that might indicate significant data breaches of some companies.
 As per standard practice, we contacted the authorities and will follow up with an additional post as soon as we can.

-ransomware Delivery
+Ransomware Delivery

 The Zeppelin ransomware was delivered through ScreenConnect, a central web application remote desktop control tool that is designed to allow IT admins to manage remote computers and remotely execute commands on a user’s computer.